fritz3n/ahk-reverse-cmd/README.md

 mouse [1|0] -- mouse annoy mode

+interpret [url] -- will interpret the command(s) in the specified file using the standard syntax

 printfile [url] -- download and print the (txt!) specified in the url

 printtext [text] -- print the specified text